Citrus-Software-Solutions/citrus-app-Mobile/README.md

 ### Description

-Citrus App Mobile is a job finder mobile app developed using Flutter.
+Citrus App is a job finder app created and developed by Citrus Software Solutions.

+<p>This repository contains our API developed in the <a href="https://flutter.dev/" target="_blank">Flutter</a> framework using CLEAN or Hexagonal Architecture.</p>

 ### Built with